 What makes DTF printing unique?

-DTF printing, or Direct-to-Film printing, is a special technique.
+DTF printing, which stands for Direct-to-Film printing, is a unique method used for transferring vibrant designs onto various materials.
 It creates high-quality, full-color transfers for various fabrics.
 Its unique ability to produce vibrant, detailed images on many materials makes it stand out.

 What are the common edge problems in DTF transfers?